valentinFouillard/SherlockFramework/README.md

 # SherlockFramework

 Sherlock is framework that allows to model erroneous decision making of a human agent and to compute the possible beliefs states that could explain his decisions.
-Moreover this framework offers a range of cognitive explanations based on the  cognitive bias litterature to provide insight into the plausibility belief state.
+Moreover this framework offers a range of cognitive explanations based on the  cognitive bias litterature to provide insight for the plausibility of belief states.

 # Setup